taoliangju/SnakeGame/README.md

 # SnakeGame
-a simple snake game using terminal on MacOs
+a simple snake game using terminal on MacOs in C language